danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### 3. Mammography is highly regulated and standardized

 Due to the poor quality of mammography in the 1990s, the FDA implemented MQSA to regulate the way they are performed.
-These set of rules and subsequent guidelines by accreditation bodies ensured that every mammogram in the country followed the same procedure, from the way the mammogram is captured to the structure of the final report.
+These set of rules and subsequent guidelines by accreditation bodies ensured that every mammogram in the US followed the same procedure, from the way the mammogram is captured to the structure of the final report.
 Changes to these standards would be very difficult.

 <figure class="m--content_figure m--content_figure-right">
   <img src="../assets/img/ca-breast/ai.svg" />